-Based on the results of our field and laboratory testing, it is our opinion that the clay soils encountered at the project site should be considered as Type B soils.
-If those soils become saturated or submerged, they should be downgraded to Type C soils.
+Based on the results of our field and laboratory testing, it is our opinion that the FAT CLAY and Lean CLAY (CL) soils encountered in our soil borings may be considered as Type B soils.
+If those clay soils become saturated or submerged, they should be downgraded to Type C soils.
 We have provided this information solely as a service to our client.
 The actual OSHA regulations should be consulted prior to any excavations that would be subject to OSHA regulations.
 TTL does not assume responsibility for any construction site safety or the contractor's or other parties' compliance with local, state, and federal safety or other regulations.